aarreza/drewlearnscloud.blog/_posts/2021-04-12-jekyll-on-big-sur copy.markdown

 {% endhighlight %}

 ## **Ruby v2.4.0 or higher**
-Jekyll is written in Ruby and it is helpful to understand the the following terminology.
+Jekyll is written in Ruby and it is helpful to understand the following terminology.

 **Gems** - code you can include in Ruby projects, you may add multiple gems packages to your project